 OF THE SCHINDLER FOUNDATION FOR MEDIEVAL LATIN STUDIES

-The grant will allow one scholar (doctoral or early-postdoctoral (maximum one year) candidate) to spend a period of three to six months abroad pursuing research in his/her chosen field with a monthly stipend of 2,500 Swiss francs.
-In addition, the recipient may make use of an additional subsidy of 3,000 Swiss francs toward the cost of publication of his/her doctoral thesis or posdoctoral research on condition that the printed publication indicates the foundation support as follows: «published with the support of the Zeno Karl Schindler-Stiftung».
+The grant will allow one scholar, doctoral or early-postdoctoral candidate (maximum one year), to spend a period of three to six months abroad pursuing research in his/her chosen field with a monthly stipend of 2,500 Swiss francs.
+In addition, the recipient may make use of an additional subsidy of 3,000 Swiss francs toward the cost of publication of his/her doctoral thesis or posdoctoral research on condition that the printed publication indicates the foundation support as follows: «published with the support of the Zeno Karl Schindler-Fondation».

 The Applicant should include

 - a curriculum vitae and a list of publications